Group of hikers during the Inca Trail

 Machu Picchu

-The Inca Trail altitude varies greatly throughout the trek and your body will notice the differences, especially at the higher points.
+The Inca Trail elevation varies greatly throughout the trek and your body will notice the differences, especially at the higher points.

-The trail begins at a place called Km 82 at 2,600 metres and descends slowly downwards during the morning before ascending in the afternoon to Yuncachimpa at 3,300 metres.
+The Inca Trail to Machu Picchu begins at a place called Kilometre 82 at 2,600 metres and descends slowly downwards during the morning before ascending in the afternoon to Yuncachimpa at 3,300 metres.
 Although this is a high enough altitude to bring on altitude sickness, if you have spent several days in Cusco beforehand you should be fine at this point.

 From Chaquiccocha it is generally easy going as you descend to the Sun Gate and then Machu Picchu where the Inca Trail comes to an end.